DuncanRitchie/blog/src/content/posts/2020/good-things-2020.md

 My employment contract got renewed until June 2022.

 On the job, I did most of the work of re-structuring a software application, making it three times faster and about 20 times less energy-intensive.
-Because I’m now the one developer on the project (which is a program to detect mistakes in Word documents), I have also been responsible for several new features, maintainance issues, and bug fixes.
+Because I’m now the one developer on the project (which is a program to detect mistakes in Word documents), I have also been responsible for several new features, maintenance issues, and bug fixes.

 As coursework for my apprenticeship, I wrote a 10,000-word treatise about my work on the document-reviewing program.
 This is longer than my university dissertation, but I still want to add to it.